Nelder Grove: Protection and Restoration Efforts

-Following the Railroad Fire, researchers noted a strong correlation between fire severity and the density, growth, and dominance of new giant sequoia seedlings.
-The successful natural regeneration of these seedlings provides hope for restoring other groves with large burn scars.
+Following the Railroad Fire, researchers reported a strong correlation between fire severity and the density, growth, and dominance of new giant sequoia seedlings.
+The study found that high-severity fire can promote substantial natural regeneration in giant sequoia groves.

-In July 2022, the U.S. Forest Service authorized an expedited Emergency Response plan to reduce combustible materials in Nelder Grove.
-Officials aim to replicate the success of wildfire prevention efforts seen in nearby Mariposa Grove during the 2022 Washburn Fire.
-As part of the initiative, 42 mature giant sequoias now have a 100-foot protective buffer.
+In July 2022, the U.S. Forest Service approved an expedited plan to reduce hazardous fuels in Nelder Grove.
+Officials cited earlier fuels treatments in nearby Mariposa Grove prior to the Washburn Fire as evidence of their effectiveness.
+The project established 100-foot protective buffers around 42 mature giant sequoias.

+Nelder Grove reopened January 1, 2026, after fuels reduction treatments across nearly 700 acres completed at a cost of $11.5 million.